Sections of this article

 Recent years have seen the emergence of new players in the watchmaking industry, bringing fresh perspectives, innovative designs, and a blend of tradition and modernity.
 Here are some recent watch brand origins . . .

 Richard Mille.
 Founded in 2001 by Richard Mille and Dominique Guenat, Richard Mille has quickly risen to prominence for its avant-garde approach to watchmaking.
-Richard Mille, a former executive at French jewelry company Mauboussin, sought to create timepieces that combined cutting-edge materials and technology with traditional craftsmanship.
+Richard Mille, a former executive at French jewellery company Mauboussin, sought to create timepieces that combined cutting-edge materials and technology with traditional craftsmanship.
 The brand is known for its distinctive tonneau-shaped cases, skeletonized movements, and the use of high-tech materials like carbon nanotubes.

 Richard Mille watches are often associated with high-performance sports, particularly motorsports and tennis.
 The brand’s collaborations with athletes like Rafael Nadal have contributed to its image as a symbol of technical innovation and extreme durability as well as creator of some unusual watches.